What the WHAT?!?

 Trying to give a glimpse of my story has been a challenge for me.
 What do I include?
 What do I skip over?
 Stick to just the facts?
 Talk about the HUGE life-changing, soul-changing, heart-changing transformation I've experienced?
 I'm sure the content of this page will change throughout the coming months and years.

 I was trained as a Holistic Reproductive Health Practitioner (HRHP) and have been working with individuals and families since 2011.
 Holistic means looking at the WHOLE person... mental, emotional, spiritual, social, and physical.
 Want to stop making decisions based on running away from fear and death, and base them on walking toward love and life?
-Consider working with me...
-Book a Consult and Buy a Package for individualized coaching support.
+Consider following me on Instagram, joining my private Facebook Group, and subscribing to my newsletter.

 January 2015 – first felt lump, but movable like the many other cysts and fibroids I've experienced